-During the last step we created a Terraform module and used it in a
+We created a Terraform module during the last step and used it in a

 stacks branch.
 This step will make it more flexible and follow Cycloid stacks concept.

-Keep in mind a stack can be deployed several times for differents environments or projects.
-The common way to do is to create a Terraform module in the
+Keep in mind a stack can be deployed several times for different environments or projects.
+The standard way to do this is to create a Terraform module in the

 stacks branch.
 A Terraform module should be generic and describe an application.
-This mean if we want for an application to create 2 environments
+This means if we want for an application to create two environments,

-prod we might want the exact same infrastructure but with smaller instance size on staging.
-So we will describe the infrastructure in a Terraform module and call this module 2 time (one for each env) using different parameters for the instance type.
+prod, we might want the same infrastructure but with a smaller instance size on staging.
+So we will describe the infrastructure in a Terraform module and call this module 2 times (one for each env) using different parameters for the instance type.

-As well this concept can also be applied to others technologies like Ansible.
+As well this concept can also be applied to other technologies like Ansible.

 This is where you apply Cycloid stacks concept.
-To make it simple there is no technologies limitation, it's just a way to split a
+To make it simple, there is no technological limitation.
+It's just a way to split a

 parameters of a template (here Terraform module call).

-To do it in our usecase, we will transform the call of the Terraform module
+In our use-case, we will transform the call of the Terraform module

 main.tf in a sample file.
-Each time someone will use your stack, it will use the Terraform module from the
+Each time someone uses your stack, it will use the Terraform module from the

-stacks branch and automatically push the parameters of the module in a
+stacks branch and automatically push the module's parameters in a

 config branch using your sample file.
-We will go more into details about it in this step.
+We will go more into detail about it in this step.